kamyk0/Arduino-with-hand-tracking/README.txt

 packages for python:
   pip install opencv-python python-math mediapipe numpy TIME-python

-Android code is already for servo not for leds if u want code showed on reddit dm me Servos pinout:
+Arduino code is already for servo not for leds if u want code showed on reddit dm me Servos pinout:
     thumb = 3
     index = 5